opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Editing the HTML Xsheet Header and Table Size
 '''''''''''''''''''''''''''''''''''''''''''''
-The HTML xsheet header and the size for the tables used to represent the xsheet content can be defined by editing the`` xsheet_html.xml``  file available in the folder ``Toonz 7.0 stuff\profiles\layouts\Toonz`` .
+The HTML xsheet header and the size for the tables used to represent the xsheet content can be defined by editing the`` xsheet_html.xml``  file available in the folder ``OpenToonz 1.x stuff\profiles\layouts\settings`` .
 It can be edited with any text editor software, e.g. Notepad or TextEdit.

 The whole text is included in the tag ``xsheet_html`` , that contains the elements ``page``  and ``info`` , where the different users and roles are defined.
 The basic structure of the file is the following: